techiediaries/techiediaries/_posts/2019/2019-12-22-angular-9-8-url-query-parameters-with-httpparams-and-fromstring.md

 We import `HttpClient` and inject it via the service constructor.

-## Step 2 - Importing the HttpParams  Interface
+## Step 2 - Importing the Angular 9 HttpParams  Interface

 Next, import  `HttpParams`  in the `src/app/example.service.ts` file as follows: